sara-sabr/ITStrategy/_pages/en/esdc-it-strategy.md

 ### Input and Outputs

 **Inputs** are what both the IT Strategy team require to produce their outputs.
-Inputs  for other IITB teams is not displayed here as a means to reduce redundency and confusion.
+Inputs  for other IITB teams is not displayed here as a means to reduce redundancy and confusion.
 Other IITB teams play an essential role and have their distinct section (see below)

 **Outputs** are the IT Strategy team's own activities and creation.
 Those outputs are expected to create the short term outcomes listed below, which will lead to the long term impacts sought.